uservar/pyrocketsim/README.md

 ```
 pip install -e .
 ```
-You can set CMAKE_BUILD_PARALLEL_LEVEL env variable to limit the number of parallel jobs.
+You can set CMAKE_BUILD_PARALLEL_LEVEL environment variable to limit the number of parallel jobs.

 - Or, you can build directly:
 ```